Refreshed North ready to shine after year out

 But then this past year has been one of making the most of the unplanned.

-Around 12 months ago, his summer was seemingly all laid out.
+About 12 months ago, his summer was seemingly all laid out.
 A shift in position and an upturn in form had seen North help his country to a Six Nations title and his heart was set on a third Lions tour.

-Instead, as he tweeted at the time, the 105 cap international was left heartbroken by a serious knee injury suffered in action with the Ospreys.
+Instead, as he tweeted at the time, the 105-cap international was left heartbroken by a serious knee injury suffered in action with the Ospreys.

 It meant time parenting and punditry rather than playing the Springboks, but also an unplanned break from the game that he suggests now he probably needed.